Sync or MCA mapping mode

 In sync mode the Ketek streams data to a UDP port on the IOC computer.
 The IP address of the IOC and the UDP port to use are parameters to the KetekConfigure command in the startup script.

+This driver inherits from the base class asynNDArrayDriver in areaDetector/ADCore.
+It implements the ArrayCallbacks and WaitForPlugins like most areaDetector drivers.
 The driver reads the spectra and metadata from the UDP port and copies it into NDArrays of dimensions [NumMCAChannels].
 The run-time statistics for each spectrum are copied into NDAttributes attached to each NDArray.
 The data type of the NDArray depends on the value of the BytesPerBin configuration parameter.
 It will be NDUInt8, NDUInt16, or NDUInt32 for BytesPerBin = 1, 2, or 3.

 The data can be displayed in the MCA record when a sync mode run is in progress.
 This is done by setting SyncReadMCA.SCAN to a periodic scan rate.